AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/optimize_audio_memory.md

 Keep in mind that if you localize your game, you will likely want to keep voice-over and dialogue tracks for a given character or level in separate banks and packages from the other sound effects used by that character or level.

-For details on using Stingray resource packages, ~{ Loading and unloading content at runtime }~.
+For details on using resource packages, ~{ Loading and unloading content at runtime }~.

 ## Compress and downsample clips

 When you generate sound banks in Wwise, each audio clip in the project undergoes a format conversion for each target platform.
 You can change the conversion settings used for each clip on each platform.

 Wwise saves your conversion settings in presets, which you can edit in the **Conversion Settings Editor** window.
-By default, when you create a new Stingray project, its corresponding Wwise project is created with the following default settings for all clips:
+By default, when you create a new project, its corresponding Wwise project is created with the following default settings for all clips:

 ![](../images/wwise_conversion_settings.png)